-The poster's abstract detail submitted to the Botany 2014 conference is shown below (link to online version)
+The poster's abstract detail submitted to the Botany 2014 conference is shown below (link to online version of abstract detail)

 Personal Bioblitz: a new way to encourage biodiversity

 knowledge in K-99 education and outreach.

 by Lena Struwe, Allison Anholt, Joni Baumgarten, Natalie Howe, and Nicholas Pollock.

 Broad and detailed knowledge about species around us in everyday life has decreased among the public in the last decades.
 In general, we recognize fewer trees, edible plants and fungi, vertebrate and invertebrate animals, and spend less time on such topics in schools and universities.
 Even faculty and graduate students in ecology and evolution, the broadest fields of biology, find themselves unable to identify everyday species to genus, and may even be completely unaware of them.
 We wanted to counter such 'species blindness' among ourselves and our colleagues and learn more about the biodiversity we see every day as researchers, consumers, and human beings.

 We arranged the World's First Personal Bioblitz at Rutgers University (New Brunswick, NJ, USA) from March 1 to May 15, 2014, where participants discovered, identified, and listed species they encountered during an extended time period.
 The challenge was to record as many unique species as possible per person, and to cumulatively see more than 2000 different species.
 We included all organismal groups, except viruses, and all places on earth (except locations like museums where species are labeled).
 Species in food could only be counted if eaten by participants.
 Identifiable remains of once living species counted, including fossils, antlers, and empty shells.
 Bird and frog calls counted even if the species was not seen.